phaustin/climate_students_eoas/content/gradsyllabus.rst

 Each student will choose (from the list below, or in agreement with instructors) one relevant peer-reviewed journal paper to read and present to the class.
+Presentations will be graded on both the knowledge of the science in the paper, and the clarity of the presentation at an appropriate level (for both undergraduate and graduate students).

 To present in: